SaaS onboarding best practices for 2024 [+ Checklist]

 What visual clues can you add to help guide your users through the best SaaS onboarding experience?
 Does your product tour positively impact user onboarding?

-5. Show a Helpful Empty State
+5. Show a helpful empty state

 When users start the onboarding process, they often see pages within a product without any activity, history, or data because it’s their first time interacting with the product.
 These are empty states